menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />
 <script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />
-<script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
-<link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />

 ## The Texas Campaign Narrative

 The prediction model explored in the previous two posts attempted to use fundamental variables to predict the outcome of the election.
 Though fundamentals are largely predictive of election outcomes, utilizing fundamentals alone discounts the role of the campaign in determining the outcome of a certain state.
-To ascertain an understanding of how the campaign may have contributed to forecasting error within my model (and other predictive models).
+To ascertain an understanding of how the campaign may have contributed to forecasting error within my model (and other predictive models), I analyzed the volume and nature of campaign activity in Texas as well as general trends of both election results and predictions.

-To provide and in-depth understanding of the effect of the campaign, this post will focus on one state: Texas.
+*To provide and in-depth understanding of the effect of the campaign, this post will focus on one state: Texas.*

 Texas was chosen as it offers a unique perspective for two reasons:
 1. **Increasingly Narrow Margins for the Republican Party:** Texas has been a Republican stronghold in presidential elections since Jimmy Carter's victory in 1976.
 However, recent trends suggest a narrowing gap between the two parties.
 In 2020, Donald Trump carried the state by just five percentage points, a marked decline from previous Republican margins.
 Similarly, in the 2018 Senate race, Republican Ted Cruz narrowly defeated Democrat Beto O’Rourke by less than three points, signaling growing Democratic competitiveness in the state.
 These shifts underscore Texas's evolving political landscape and its potential to become a key battleground.[(Texas Standard, 2024)](https://www.texasstandard.org/stories/texas-polls-turning-blue-democratic-gains-accuracy-allred-cruz/).
 2. **Battleground of Decisive Electoral Issues:** Two of the most decisive issues in the 2024 election were immigration and abortion, both of which are incredibly important to Texas voters.
 Immigration has been a defining issue for Trump supporters, serving as both a cornerstone of his political identity and a polarizing national debate.
 For Vice President Kamala Harris, the topic represents a key vulnerability in her political resume.
 This issue holds heightened significance in Texas, a state uniquely positioned at the forefront of the immigration debate.
 As home to over half of the U.S.-Mexico border, Texas bears the brunt of both the logistical and political complexities associated with immigration policy.
 Border towns face immediate pressures from surges in migrant crossings, while the broader state grapples with the economic, social, and political implications of federal immigration decisions.[(University of Houston, 2024)](https://uh.edu/news-events/stories/2024/august/08152024-hobby-immigration-survey.php) Additionally, Abortion has been a defining narrative of the Democratic party since the overturning of Roe V. Wade in June, 2022.
 This issue is particularly resonant in Texas, where anti-abortion politicians have tried to stop people from accessing abortion by passing unnecessary restrictions for the past 20 years.
 Texas is also home to some of the most restrictive abortion legislation, banning abortion as early as six weeks in pregnancy and offering money “damages” of at least $10,000 to anyone who successfully sues an abortion provider.
 These laws, passed by the Republican legislature, have become a point of pride for the Trump administration.
-For Harris, they have become a rallying cry as she defends women from laws which seek to limit their bodily autonomy.
+For Harris, they have become a rallying cry as she defends women from laws which seek to limit their bodily autonomy[(ACLU Texas, 2024)](https://www.aclutx.org/en/know-your-rights/abortion-texas).

 Though Texas is not a swing state and, thus, did not see a high volume of campaign activity, the issues have inflated its importance throughout the campaign, making it an interesting area for analysis.